Guide to Buying Property in Costa Rica

 Some advantages of personal ownership include:

-• Simplify various aspects of property ownership: As an individual property owner, you may find it easier to open bank accounts and access financial services.
+• Simplify various aspects of property ownership: As an individual property owner, you may find it easier to open bank accounts and access financial services so long as you have received your temporary residency.
+You can still open a bank account but their are limitations if you do not have your temporary residency.
 Furthermore, service providers, such as telecommunications companies, often require less documentation when the property is registered under your name.However, it should be noted that if you’re making the purchase in your personal name (if you are not present) you will need a special power of attorney so the an attorney is able to complete the transaction on your behalf.
+This can be a hassle if you are not located in Costa Rica since you will have to go to the closest Costa Rican consulate to sign the Special Power of Attorney.

-• Potential tax advantages: In numerous situations, selling your primary residence could exempt you from capital gains taxes.
-This exemption can lead to substantial savings compared to selling property that is owned by a corporation.
-The burden is that it your domicile, and this can be shown by either having residency, or providing documentation that you have been in Costa Rica for at least 180 days over the past 12 months.
+• Potential tax advantages: In numerous situations, selling your primary residence could exempt you from capital gains taxes as long as you can prove it is your permanent residence.
+The burden is that it is your domicile, and this can be shown by either having residency, or providing documentation that you have been in Costa Rica for at least 180 days over the past 12 months.

 • Personal use flexibility: Owning property individually grants you the freedom to utilize the property for personal purposes without the constraints typically associated with corporate ownership.
 This includes the ability to use the property as your primary residence, a vacation retreat, or even for short-term rentals.